doge15567/BLRPC/README.md

 2. Extract the zip file into your BONELAB directory

 ## Customization
-1. Edit the "UserEntries.txt" file in the "UserData/BLRPC" folder and add stuff on new lines
+1. Edit the "UserEntries.txt" file in the "UserData/BLRPC" folder and add stuff on new lines (This file is generated when you open the game with this mod installed.)